XOSplicer/basic_scheduler/README.md

 1. Requirement
 --------------
 This project is part of my Operating Systems I lecture.
-The literal task was to write a "basic process scheduler."
+The literal exercise was to write a "basic process scheduler."
-What was meant by this is, that I should write a program that demonstrates how to create processes and schedule them, so that only one process is active at a time and the processes still appear as to be pseudo-parallel, i.e. they run in alternation.
+What was meant by this is that I should write a program that demonstrates how to create processes and schedule them, so that only one process is active at a time and the processes still appear as to be pseudo-parallel, i.e. they run in alternation.